-Today kicks off our weekly “Fun Flower Fact Friday”!
-(Obnoxious?)
-I want to kick off this series with one of my favorite flowers, the Tulip!
+One of my absolute favorite flowers is the Tulip!
 Tulips are so beautiful and can add so much movement in an arrangement.
-There are over 150 species of Tulips, and they have 3,000 different varieties!
+There are over 150 species of Tulips with 3,000 different varieties.
+Needless to say, there is a tulip out there for every unique taste.

 A Brief History of Tulips